Dave marvels at the intractable darkness of Richard Shepard’s sophomore feature.

 “I love thrillers and I got obsessed with films like The French Connection (1971).
 From this, and also my anger at my own career and where it was, I started writing my own little thrillers.
 Mercy we made for $50,000, which was nothing, but it was the only way I could get a movie made.
 That feature changed my life on so many levels.
 We didn’t have any money, but we had freedom.”

 It’s a remarkable budget, but then Mercy is a remarkable film.
 Rubinstein is on fire; raging with the pompous anger of a man for whom arrogance is his primary emotion, as he’s forced to sprint from phone booth to phone booth along the grimy streets of downtown New York in pursuit of his child.
 Drug dealers assault him for lurking on their corners, and call girls berate him for blocking the path to their next trick.
 He goes through hell, but he commands no compassion.

 Rockwell, meanwhile, with a wispy moustache that smacks of seediness, stumbles through the kidnapping like an amateur.
 Great though he is, it’s his companion who fascinates.
 How does Kramer’s kid know her?
 And why does she trust her?

 When the secret comes out, Shepard’s movie spirals down a very dark hole, which for some may nauseate to the point of killing the picture.
-For us, we applaud the boldness, even if sickens the soul, and we commend the writer-director for an unflinching eighty-five minutes.
+For me, I applaud the boldness, even if it sickens the soul, and I commend the writer-director for an unflinching eighty-five minutes.